Deadline Feb. 27! Hearing expected Feb. 28!

 Copy/paste this sample letter.
 It is important to personalize/edit at least some of the letter.

-Dear Washoe County Commissioners and Officials,
+Dear Washoe County Commissioners,

-- Liability insurance should NOT be required;
+- Gimmicky and onerous liability insurance should NOT be required;

 - any permits should be genuinely obtainable to responsible keepers, not just a carrot on a string after a draconian process which may lead to denial without rational justification;

 Collaboration with local experts is how good government should work.
 They are willing to do what is best for the County, whereas extremist groups are only looking to profit, while not actually helping animals or local residents.
-It really is a shame when illogical and overreaching laws are put into place in very misguided efforts to punish criminals, when in fact, they do the opposite and punish the good and responsible people.

 Full Contact Information